Updated 21 September 2021

 If you are visiting the library for the first time, please also bring the form of ID requested on our admissions page, along with a letter of recommendation if you are an MA student or independent scholar.

-What do I do when I arrive at the Institute?
+How do I check in when I arrive at the library?

-Show your booking confirmation and library card at Reception before entering the library.
+Check in on arrival at the Institute through the link in your booking confirmation email.
+Show your check in confirmation and library card at Reception before entering the library.

 Please make sure you are wearing a face mask that covers your mouth and nose at all times when you are in the building.